 But whether or not you decide to share your surgery experiences with a new boyfriend or partner – is entirely up to you.

 However, cultural norms today see people openly discussing their surgery procedure(s), the reasons they had it done, the healing and recovery processes – and, of course – the surgery results.

 Openly, with friends and partners.
 And even, it seems, with strangers around the world.

 So when it comes to having a new love interest, most people do tell their new boyfriends or partners if they have had – or are about to undergo – a surgery procedure.

 - Plus, sharing of cosmetic surgery results with strangers via online forums also seems to be on-trend.

-So….how do you go about telling your new boyfriend or love interest about having cosmetic surgery?
+So… how do you go about telling your new boyfriend or love interest in having cosmetic surgery?